No Pressure In Radiator Hose: 5 Causes and Solutions

 What causes a radiator not to build pressure?

 If the thermostat fails, the system will not know when to release fluid into the radiator.
-If the water pump also fails, then the system will not have enough pressure to circulate the coolant and keep things working correctly.
-What’s worse, if either of these things happen, then the radiator won’t do what it should and your vehicle may overheat.
+If the water pump fails, the system will not have enough pressure to circulate the coolant and keep things working correctly.
+Worse, if either of these things happens, the radiator won't do what it should, and your vehicle may overheat.

 What controls the pressure in the cooling system?